LI-Ke/spark-standalone-cluster-on-docker/README.md

 In this [Dockerfile](https://github.com/LI-Ke/standalone-spark-cluster-on-docker/blob/master/kafka/Dockerfile), We will use the same kafka package kafka_2.11-0.8.2.2.tgz and we will write the same docker code as the docker file for zookeeper except that we will add several commands to start kafka (Actually we need to start zookeeper firstly, so we'll add the start command for zookeeper in [docker-compose.yml](https://github.com/LI-Ke/standalone-spark-cluster-on-docker/blob/master/docker-compose.yml)).

-## Dockerfile for spark
+## Dockerfile for spark master

-Since our object is to run a spark streaming applicaion which is a sbt project on a spark cluster, we need to install the environments of java, scala, sbt, spark and spark streaming for a cluster node in this [Dockerfile](https://github.com/LI-Ke/standalone-spark-cluster-on-docker/blob/master/spark/Dockerfile).
+Since our object is to run a spark streaming applicaion which is a sbt project on a spark cluster, we need to install the environments of java, scala, sbt, spark and spark streaming for a cluster node in this [Dockerfile](https://github.com/LI-Ke/spark-standalone-cluster-on-docker/blob/master/spark-master/Dockerfile).
+Due to the problem our user interface written in python, we have to add spark applications and data to the master node via this file.

+## Dockerfile for spark worker

+We have the same [Dockerfile](https://github.com/LI-Ke/spark-standalone-cluster-on-docker/blob/master/spark-worker/Dockerfile) as spark master except that we don't add spark applications and data to the node.

 ## Docker Compose